pegasus-isi/pegasus/doc/sphinx/user-guide/submit-directory.rst

 Reading a Kickstart Output File
 -------------------------------

-The kickstart file below has the following fields highlighted:
+Starting with Pegasus 5.0 *pegasus-kickstart* now writes out the runtime provenance as a YAML document instead of the earlier XML formatted document.
+The kickstart file below has the following fields
+highlighted:

 1. The host on which the job executed and the ipaddress of that host